RizaHKhan/khanr-portfolio/README.md

 Misc:
 To access heroku console locally: `heroku run rails c` To get logs from heroku locally: `heroku logs -n 250`

+## RSpec Testing

+### Setting up the development environment
+1. Rails comes default with unit-test (sp?).
+You can override that using:
+`rails new project-name -T`

+2. Add the Rspec gem to the Gem file under the `development` group

+3. Create a boilerplate RSpec folders:
+`rails generate rspec:install`

+### Adding folders/files for testing purposes
+1. Add a model folder like so:
+`rails g rspec:model user`